THOLUCHURIHEMANTHNAGESWARARAO/VH136--Vehicle-Detection-by-Sound/README.md

 ## Problem Statement:

-   Python code implementation using Machine Learning Algorithms for detection of vehicle by horn.
+   Python code implementation using Machine Learning Algorithms for detection of vehicle by Sound.

 ## About the Project:

-   The features of this project was to dectect horn from different vehicles using some audio files which may already exist in our surroundings.
+   The features of this project was to dectect Sound from different vehicles using some audio files which may already exist in our surroundings.

      I.Audio files(mp3 format)